intuit/commently/README.md

     --repo         String     :    The repo for the project.
 Detected in CI env --title        String     :    The title of your comment.
 Defaults to "Commently" --key.
 String     :    The unique key for your comment.
-Defaults to "commently" --help, -h     Boolean    :    Show the help dialog --verbose, -v  Boolean    :    Output the debug log
+Defaults to "commently" --useHistory   Boolean    :    Keep a history of the comments in the comment created by this library --help, -h     Boolean    :    Show the help dialog --verbose, -v  Boolean    :    Output the debug log
 ```